 Suitable for Key Stage 2 or Key Stage 3 pupils.

-National Curriculum History core study unit 9 “What was it like for children during the Second World War?”
+Curriculum link: “What was it like for children during the Second World War?”

 Wartime Schooldays examines the impact of the Second World War on children’s lives on the home front and in the classroom.
 Pupils assume the role of evacuees escaping the Hull blitz for the safety of Barton.